Nails that leave a lasting impression...

 Concern: Are my nails really gel nails?
 What are Solar Nails?

 Solution: It all depends on where you have gone to get them.
-Discount salons are notorious for applying acrylic nails, and then one coat of gel and telling you you have gel nails.
-They also advertise Solar nails as something better than their regular service.
+Discount salons sometimes apply acrylic nails, then a top coat of gel sealer, and tell you that you have gel nails.
+They also advertise Solar Nails or Solar Gel Nails as something better than their regular service.
 “Solar Nail” is a trademark acrylic product of Creative Nail Design, (CND, the same people who brought you Shellac) and by the way that product has been discontinued and replaced by superior technology.
 Discount salons use the term "Solar Nails" as a marketing ploy to make you think you are getting something better and charging you more for it.
 It is simply a pink & white acrylic service.
-There are also "Powder Gel" nails, "Bio Gel" nails, "Seaweed Gel" nails and yes, "Solar Gel" nails - these are all marketing ploys to make you think you are getting something "better for you".
+There are also "Powder Gel" nails, "Bio Gel" nails, "Seaweed Gel" nails and yes, "Solar Gel" nails - this is all marketing to make you think you are getting something "better for you".
 Any gel service must include an application (or several) of a honey-like substance applied to your nails and cured in a UV or LED light.
 There is no mixing of powder and liquid involved here.

 Concern: I can get my nails done in under an hour and pay $25 for a full set at a discount salon.
 Why should I spend more of my time and money with you?

-If however you appreciate that your appointment time is reserved for you, a thorough consultation is carried out at your first appointment to determine what type of nails best suits your lifestyle, every client service receives brand new disposable implements and everything else is cleaned and disinfected according to Durham Region Board of Health regulations, and you leave with beautiful nails that belong on your fingers (not someone else's) then you've found your perfect slice of heaven.
+If however you appreciate that your appointment time is reserved for you, a thorough consultation is carried out at every appointment to ensure you receive the best service for your nails and current lifestyle, I always use brand new disposable implements that you can take home with you if you wish, everything else is cleaned and disinfected according to Durham Region Board of Health regulations, and you leave with beautiful nails that belong on your fingers (not someone else's) then you've found your perfect slice of heaven.

 Please take a look at the following video links for examples of what is NOT acceptable in a nail salon.
 If you have ever experienced this, please consider following up with a complaint to the local board of health.
 These are examples of dirty nail salons exposed in April, 2007.
 While these examples are in Texas, keep in mind they could easily be right around the corner from you.

-If you like the sense of being rushed throughout your service, and end up with questionable product on your nails, perhaps an infection, and nails that look like everyone else's, please visit a discount salon.
-However if you value the health of your nails, hands and feet, are concerned with proper sanitation and disinfection procedures, want to wear beautiful, unique nails and like to feel that your presence is welcomed and that I value you as a client, please come to Scratch My Back Nail Studio.
+If you value the health of your nails, hands and feet, are concerned with proper sanitation and disinfection procedures, want to wear beautiful, unique nails and like to feel that your presence is welcomed and that I value you as a client, please come to Scratch My Back Nail Studio.
 I look forward to meeting and exceeding every expectation you may have!